 - Mitigating the risk of a purchase decision

 The inbound call center has always been a significant revenue channel for B2C companies.
 The pandemic has exacerbated the importance as companies look to make up for the decline in external sales meetings.
-As we move through the pandemic hybrid sales models will evolve across all channels.
-A b2b, b2c sale or otherwise is ultimately about a successful conversation.
+As we move through the pandemic hybrid sales models are evolving across all channels.
+Ultimately, whether B2B, B2C or otherwise all sales require a successful conversation.
 Remote conversations are here to stay, their success rates are taking on greater significance.

-The resulting analytics from a recently built predictive sales model - conducted by a progressive conversational analytics venture - containing more than 8,300 independent variables tested against a data set of roughly 2.5 million sales calls from a dozen companies provides some interesting discoveries and insight.
+Results from a predictive conversational analytics sales model ingesting data from more than 8,300 independent variables, tested against a data set of roughly 2.5 million sales calls from a dozen companies provides some interesting discoveries and insight.

 A hallmark of high-performing B2B salespeople selling complex solutions is they don’t pursue poor fit prospects.
 Instead, they aggressively disqualify bad-fit opportunities from their pipelines in order to free up time to concentrate on those deals that have a real chance of converting

 High performers look to actively engage customers to surface unarticulated objections so that they can address these concerns head-on and overcome them.

 Converting casual shoppers into buyers is where inbound sales are won or lost.
 Besides the quality of job fit, meaning the talent to perform in the role this represents one of the greatest points of leverage for a sales organization to boost performance.

 High-performing sales agents focus less on diagnosing customer needs and more on prescribing solutions to customers offering personalized, prescriptive guidance to customers.
 "Personally, I would choose this package, or here is the plan I would go with" had the greatest positive impact on conversion rates.